 - Credit reporting – Foreclosure can have a major adverse impact on your credit, and a short sale is a far better option.
 Whenever possible, you want to negotiate with your lender to report positive information to the credit bureaus.

 - Tax issues – When debt is forgiven, banks and servicers traditionally have to send a 1099-C form to the IRS, reporting the unpaid balance as income.
 This can create a significant tax burden as you may be obligated to pay the IRS tax on the amount of the mortgage balance that was forgiven.
-You may wish to negotiate with the bank not to issue a 1099-C and/or consult with tax professionals as to how any potential tax liability can be resolved.
-While we cannot give tax advice, we can certainly steer you in the right direction.
+We can help you by recommending tax professionals and participating in consultations to address how any potential tax liability can be resolved.
+While we cannot give tax advice, we can certainly steer you in the right direction and help you make an informed decision.

 At the Law Offices of Evan M. Rosen, we understand how to negotiate these issues with your bank, and we will assist in ensuring that your short sale agreement contains the protections necessary so you can walk away from the home sale and move on with your life unencumbered.
 We can also help you explore all possible incentive programs that offer cash to cover moving and other expenses after a short sale.